 #6 Of Must See In Tombstone AZ Attractions - It's a real city graveyard from the 1800s.
 If you take the City Trolley Tour, they'll bring you right over to it.
 You'll have the option to get off there.
 With more of its history, you'll see why it's a Tombstone Must See!
 For that - Click Here>

 The actual graves of those gunned down in the O.K.
 Corral Shootout are there.
 So are the graves of those historic Chinese who immigrated to town, and met with a great deal of prejudice.
 Yet they persisted in their community that went a few blocks Southwest of the Allen and 3rd Street corner.
 Eventually a few became more respected in the community.
 There is also a Jewish section within.

 Number 7 Suggestion - At some point you'll get hungry!
 You have lots of choices of Tombstone AZ Places To Eat.
 The Crystal Palace Saloon is a recommendation for their fabulous staff and authentic history!

-So even if you choose to eat elsewhere - we propose you just stop in to the Crystal to consider its history.
+So even if you choose to eat elsewhere, we propose you just stop in to the Crystal to consider its history.
 Look in the left-hand corner wall when you first walk in.
-There's historical photographs there, and a news article about Miss Kimmie - the current owner.
+There's historical photographs there.
 Look at the other historic features on the wall.
-See the beautiful deluxe bar, a recreated replica of the original - which was unfortunately lost during prohibition!
-But much more of the building is still original - find out More>
+See the beautiful deluxe bar, a recreated replica of the original, which was unfortunately lost during prohibition!
+But much more of the building is still original.
+Find out More>

 For more current and past Crystal Palace Details Go Here>!

 The kids will enjoy the show!
 It's relatively short, gauged to their attention span.
-It is only barely based on fact - more for entertainment purposes.
+It's only barely based on fact, more for entertainment purposes.
 More For Kids>

 We'll look to see you in town, working on your Tombstone Must See list!
 We're confident you'll enjoy your Tombstone travel experience!!